ably/sdk-api-reference/descriptions.md

 ## class RestChannel

-Enables messages to be published and retrieved from history for a channel.
+Enables messages to be published and historic messages to be retrieved for a channel.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|